 We’ve taken him to Crete and more recently to the Caribbean but, put simply, my list of places to go is growing faster than we can tick them off.
 With a focus on making our house a home, money is tight.
 And with a toddler in tow, we’ve got to be realistic about our travel expectations.
 So whilst we save and plan, I’ll keep lusting over holiday sites and thumbing through guidebooks in a bid to one day tick off some of our travel bucket list.

 Ice hotels, the Northern Lights and a sense of wilderness all contribute to this being top of the wish list.
 I’m yet to hear a bad review of a trip to Reykjavik and the stunning landscape around it.
-This is one of the few places on the list I feel we could do as a long weekend, making it even more tempting.
-Whilst I’d need to do more research about Iceland as a toddler-friendly destination, I can’t wait to flesh out a trip here.
+This is one of the few places on the list I feel we could do as a long weekend, rent a camper van and make our way around at our own pace, making it even more tempting with little people in tow.
+Honestly, I can’t wait to flesh out a trip here.
 Even if it does mean waiting a few years to allow us full enjoyment of the hot spring relaxation!

 When it came to planning our honeymoon, it was a toss up between Sri Lanka and Goa for the relaxation part.
 Having gone with Sri Lanka, a Goa holiday is now firmly in our sights.
 Renowned for it’s long sandy beaches and small fishing villages, Goa’s the opposite to the hustle and bustle of urban life in India.
 With that in mind, we’d look to combine it with some time exploring the tourist traps of the Taj Mahal and Golden Triangle before jetting over to Goa for some well-earned r&r!